moiez326/Data_analysis_portfolio/README.md

 - Demographic factors like age and gender significantly impact satisfaction levels, with varying satisfaction observed in elderly and younger passenger groups.
 - The quality of onboard services, such as comfort, catering, and entertainment, emerges as key drivers of passenger satisfaction.

-These insights are vital for the travel industry, particularly for services like the Shinkansen.
-Enhancing service quality and customizing the travel experience to cater to diverse passenger needs can lead to significant improvements in satisfaction rates.
-Tailoring services to different demographic groups could be a strategic approach to boosting overall passenger satisfaction.

 ## [US Adidas Sales Analysis](https://github.com/moiez326/US-Adidas-sales)
 ![Adidas logo](https://1000logos.net/wp-content/uploads/2019/06/Adidas-Logo-1991.jpg)